- New tvOS 10 update release date & new features

 "Using apps on Apple TV, iPhone and iPad has become the primary way for so many of us to watch television," said Eddy Cue, Apple's senior vice president of Internet Software and Services.
 "The TV app shows you what to watch next and easily discover TV shows and movies from many apps in a single place."

-The TV app will become available in December as part of a free tvOS update.
+The TV app became available in December 2016 as part of the point upgrade tvOS 10.1.

 New MacBook Pro: Macworld podcast - Apple's 27 Oct launch event